MichelFR/MqDockerUp/README.md

 ## How to use

+### Standalone application

 1. Clone the repository and install dependencies with `npm install`.
 2. Change the `config.yaml` file with your desired configuration.
 3. Run the project with `npm run start`.

+### Docker container

+1. Pull the image from Docker Hub with `docker pull micrib/mqdockerup`.
+2. Mount the docker.sock file to the container with `docker run -v /var/run/docker.sock:/var/run/docker.sock micrib/mqdockerup`.
+3. Optionally, you can use environment variables to override the values in the config file.
+See the [Environment Variables](#environment-variables) section for more details.

 ## Configuration